 How I felt through-out my placement today:

 I was pleased that Mick involved me more in the clients’ treatment.
-I felt more confident that I did when during the first session.
+I felt more confident than I did during the first placement visit.
 I am beginning to understand how Mick work’s with his clients.
 It is very patient-centred.